This Is Not My Hat

 This Is Not My Hat is a 2012 children's picture book by the author and illustrator Jon Klassen.
 The story is told through the unreliable narration of a little fish, who has stolen a hat from a big fish and how the big fish reacts to the theft.
-It is a thematic follow-up to I Want My Hat Back and was meant to be a more literal sequel until Klassen took a suggestion to change which animals were in the story.
-The book was well received by critics who praised its dark or ironic humor which could only be understood by comparing the words of the little fish's narration against the events of the illustrations.
-In addition to several positive reviews, Klassen won the 2013 Caldecott Medal and the 2014 Kate Greenaway Medal becoming the first book to win both awards.
-This is Not My Hat was also a commercial success.
+It is a thematic follow-up to I Want My Hat Back (2011) and was meant to be a more literal sequel until Klassen took a suggestion to change which animals were in the story.
+The book was well received by critics, who praised its dark or ironic humor which could only be understood by comparing the words of the little fish's narration against the events of the illustrations.
+In addition to several positive reviews, Klassen received the 2013 Caldecott Medal and the 2014 Kate Greenaway Medal, making This Is Not My Hat the first book to win both awards.
+This Is Not My Hat was also a commercial success.

 Background and publication

 Following the success of I Want My Hat Back, Klassen attempted unsuccessfully to tell more stories with the same characters, until the art director at his publisher, Candlewick Press, suggested he try new characters instead.
 Klassen then switched from mammals to fish.
 Klassen also felt that this story was more "dramatic" than his earlier work and cited "The Tell-Tale Heart" as a thematic inspiration.
 For this book he sketched the illustrations in ink before digitizing them and finishing the colors and details electronically.

 The book was published on October 9, 2012, and was translated into more than 22 languages.
 Klassen toured 15 cities in the United States to promote the book.
-In 2014 an audiobook read by John Keating and accompanied by string instruments to represent the actions of the fish, in a way similar to the orchestration of Peter and the Wolf, was released by Weston Woods Studios, Inc.
+In 2014 an audiobook narrated by John Keating and accompanied by string instruments to represent the actions of the fish, in a way similar to the orchestration of Peter and the Wolf, was released by Weston Woods Studios, Inc.

-In October 2019, Candlewick Press released a boxed set featuring This is Not My Hat along with its two companion books (I Want My Hat Back and We Found a Hat), calling it Jon Klassen’s Hat Box.
+In October 2019, the book's publisher, Candlewick Press, released a boxed set featuring This Is Not My Hat along with its two companion books (I Want My Hat Back and We Found a Hat), calling it Jon Klassen's Hat Box.

 Plot

-A small fish has stolen a hat from a big sleeping fish, and boasts about how easy it will be for him to get away with the theft, because the big fish will not wake up any time soon and maybe not even not notice the missing hat, or know who stole it, or where the small fish is going.
-Except the big fish does wake up and does notice.
-The little fish goes to hide in some plants, and is observed by a crab who tells the big fish, who follows the little fish.
-The little fish remains convinced that the theft will not be found out, but at the end of the story the big fish is wearing the hat.
+A small fish has stolen a hat from a big sleeping fish.
+He boasts about how easy it will be for him to get away with the theft, because the big fish will not wake up any time soon and maybe not even notice the missing hat, or know who stole it, or where the small fish is going.
+However, the big fish does wake up and does notice.
+The little fish goes to hide in some plants, and is observed by a crab.
+The crab tells the big fish, who follows the little fish.
+The little fish remains convinced that the theft will not be found out, but at the end of the story the big fish emerges wearing the hat.